 Special Note: This is an update to my annual New Years rant.
 This version started in 2014 and is updated yearly.

-This post is a “tradition” I started in 2010, the first year of the blog, in response to the wacko dietary and health advice I was seeing all around me.
-The first year, I cracked and whipped off I Call BS, what I would call an “I’m mad as h_ll, and I’m not going to take this anymore!” post.
-It felt so good after and it was a great public service announcement.
+I started this “tradition” in 2010, the first year of the blog in response to the wacko dietary and health advice I was seeing all around me.
+I cracked and whipped off I Call BS, what I would call an “I’m mad as h_ll, and I’m not going to take this anymore!” post.
+It felt so good, and it was a great public service announcement.

 You are entitled to your own opinion but not your own facts.